microsoft/IoT-For-Beginners/4-manufacturing/lessons/3-run-fruit-detector-edge/README.md

 ### Task - install Docker

-To build and deploy the classifier classifier, you'll need to install [Docker](https://www.docker.com/).
+To build and deploy the classifier classifier, you may need to install [Docker](https://www.docker.com/).

+You will only need to do this if you plan to build your container from a different device that the one you installed IoT Edge on - as part of installing IoT Edge, Docker is installed for you.

-1. Follow the Docker installation instructions on the [Docker install page](https://www.docker.com/products/docker-desktop) to install Docker Desktop or the Docker engine.
+1. If you building the docker container on a different device from your IoT Edge device, follow the Docker installation instructions on the [Docker install page](https://www.docker.com/products/docker-desktop) to install Docker Desktop or the Docker engine.
 Ensure it is running after installation.

 ### Task - create a container registry resource